-Prior to adopting the 2020 Water SDCs or amending the methodology, the Utilities Commission will hold a Public Hearing at 1:30 pm, on Tuesday, December 10, 2019, in Conference Room 113 of the Hillsboro Civic Center, 150 E Main Street, Hillsboro.
+Prior to adopting the 2020 Water SDCs or updating the methodology, the Utilities Commission will hold a Public Hearing at 1:30 pm, on Tuesday, December 10, 2019, in Conference Room 113 of the Hillsboro Civic Center, 150 E Main Street, Hillsboro.

 At the hearing, the Commission will:

 Receive and consider public input.

 Review the completed 2019 Water SDCs Update Study, revised methodology, Capital Improvement Plan (CIP), and SDCs adjustment proposal.

 Take action on the proposed SDCs and new methodology.